namdo1225/namdo1225.github.io/aboutme.md

 ## My Experience

 For my web development job at the Thaddeus Resource Center, I am pioneering the transition of the organization’s website from Webflow to Next.js.
 Back before I started, the website was developed and hosted on Webflow, a no-code website builder.
 With the help of the rest of the web squad, we have created a repository on GitHub to develop this new website in code.
 I have developed reusable React components in JavaScript that are widely utilized throughout the frontend.
-Currently, I am implementing a CRUD interface so that any company employee can create and modify website popups.
+Currently, I am implementing a CRUD interface so that any company employee can create and modify website pop-ups.

 I have also been previously tasked with app development.
 I was developing the organization's primary app in JavaScript and React Native.
 I created reusable components for the app's resource section that improve the reusability of the application overall while minimizing the amount of code.
 Currently, I am developing the journal section of the app, in which users can type in journal entries and record their daily mood.